SuspiciousLookingOwl/saweria-api/README.md

 Set the default header authorization value for the future requests with passed JWT.

 If you already have your JWT, you can call this function and pass the JWT instead of login

 ---

+### `async setStreamKey(streamKey)`

+Set the client's stream key, this can be used to listen to donation event without logging in.

+---